The ocean floor holds roughly three million shipwrecks. For at least a million of those people, we still don’t know exactly what happened to them.

 South of Tokyo, near Miyake Island, sits an area the Japanese call Ma-no Umi—the Sea of the Devil.
 Fishing boats and military vessels have disappeared here for centuries.
 Legends claim Kublai Khan lost 40,000 men trying to sail through this region during failed invasion attempts in the 13th century.

 Theories about electromagnetic anomalies get thrown around, but the likelier explanation involves geology.
-This region sits on the Pacific Ring of Fire.
+This region has always sat directly on the Pacific Ring of Fire.
 Underwater volcanic and seismic activity can generate sudden pressure waves or hydro-volcanic eruptions.
 A ship caught in one of those events would go down faster than a distress signal could be transmitted.
 The “without a trace” disappearances make more sense when you consider that the threat comes from below, suddenly, with overwhelming force.

 5. Agulhas Current (South African Coast)